-2–4 tablespoons of vegetable oil for sautéing the meatballs (I use olive oil or canola)
+2–4 tablespoons of vegetable oil (such as light olive oil or canola)

-In a large bowl, combine ground turkey, onion, garlic, egg, tomato paste, sweet potato, salt and pepper.
+In a large mixing bowl, combine ground turkey, onion, garlic, egg, tomato paste, sweet potato, salt and pepper.
 Stir with a fork until everything is well mixed.
 Sprinkle in flour and stir or knead with your hands until just combined.
 Cover the bowl with plastic wrap and chill in the fridge for at least 1/2 hour or up to 4 hours.
-You can omit this step, but the mixture will be mushy and harder to shape into balls.
+If you omit this step, the mixture will be mushy and harder to shape into balls.
 The longer you chill the mixture, the easier it will be to roll the meatballs.

 Once all the meatballs are rolled, heat 2 tablespoons of oil over medium heat, in a large heavy skillet, preferably cast iron or non-stick.
-Once the oil is nice and hot, add half the meatballs.
-Sauté the meatballs for 5 minutes or so, turning them gently with a spatula every minute or so, to brown them on all sides.
+Once the oil is nice and hot, add half the meatballs and sauté them for 5 minutes or so, turning them gently with a spatula every minute or so, to brown them on all sides.
 Transfer the browned meatballs to another plate.
 Cook the rest of the meatballs, adding more oil if the pan is dry.

 Return all the meatballs to the skillet or to a saucepan, if you need a large vessel, and add 4 cups of your favorite marinara sauce and 1/2 cup of water.
-Simmer the meatballs in the sauce for 25 minutes, until they’re cooked through.
+Gently simmer the meatballs in the sauce for 25 minutes, until they’re cooked through.
 Serve with pasta or spaghetti squash or zoodles.